odedia/tap-install-vsphere7/README.md

 - Access to a domain registrar that can forward NS records to AWS Route53.
 I *highly* recommend domains.google.

 ## Installation instructions:
-run ./prepare-install-properties.sh and follow the instructions.
+1. Create a vSphere with Tanzu namespace called `tap-ns`.
+Give yourself proper permissions.
+2. If you're deploying to a prod environment, create a vSphere with Tanzu namespace called `tap-prod-ns` in that environment.
+Note that it can be the same environment for demo purposes if you have the capacity. run ./prepare-install-properties.sh and follow the instructions.
 In the end of the script you'll be asked to run ./install-all.sh.
 That's it!

 ## Call for action